learntocloud/learn-to-cloud/phase3/README.md

 ## Things you should be familiar with at the end of this phase

 - An understanding of best practices for cloud infrastructure (reliability, performance efficiency, security, etc.)
-- How to grant and revoke access and permissions to users and applications in your cloud of choice.
+- How to grant and revoke access and permissions to users and applications.
-- How to setup billing alerts/alarms, budgets, and how to use the billing tools of your cloud platform of choice.
+- How to setup billing alerts/alarms, budgets, and how to use the billing tools.
-- How to use the object storage service of your cloud of choice and and overall understanding of other storage options that cloud offers.
+- How to use the object storage service and understanding of other storage options.
-- How to deploy scalable virtual machines in the service of you cloud of choice and and overall understanding of other compute services that cloud offers.
+- How to deploy scalable virtual machines and an understanding of other compute services the platform offers.
+- How to setup monitoring for virtual machines and an understanding of all monitoring services the platform offers.
-- How networking works for the virtual machine service of your cloud of choice (Vnets/VPCs, subnets, route tables, public and private IP addresses, vpns, gateways, etc.)
+- How networking works for virtual machines (Vnets/VPCs, subnets, route tables, public and private IP addresses, vpns, gateways, etc.)
-- How to create a simple HTTP API with the serverless offering of your cloud of choice and an overall understanding of what that offering is capable of doing.
+- How to create an API with the Functions as a Service offering your cloud platform has and an overall understanding of what the service is capable of.
-- Deploy 2 VNets (VPCs) and a virtual machine in each one.
-The virtual machines must not have a public IP and must not be accessible via the internet.
-You must be able to ssh into one of them and  and ping the other from it.
+- Web application hosting services your cloud platform has to offer and hands on experience with one of the services.
+- Database services your cloud platform has to offer and hands on experience with one of them.
-- How to use the CLI of your cloud of choice to accomplish all of the above.
+- How to use the CLI to create and manage cloud resources.

 ## What's next